Table of Contents

-As a sprint coach, the answer to this is definitely no. Let me start by saying I mainly trained female sprinters.
-But for this answer I will focus on male sprinters But I did work at a sports academy and had to scout sprinters.
+As a sprint coach, the answer to this is no. Let me start by saying I mainly trained female sprinters.
+But for this answer, I will focus on male sprinters, but I worked at a sports academy and scout sprinters.

-When I started at the academy there was only one guy there running around 12.2 for 100 meters.
-So the previous coaches had only been able to find a 12.2 guy in a population of let’s say 1 million in that particular province.
+When I started at the academy, only one guy was running around 12.2 for the 100-meter dash.
+So the previous coaches had only been able to find a 12.2 guy in a population of, let’s say, 1 million in that particular province.
 I started at the end of 2015 and was there till mid-2017.
 I was able to train that 12.2 guys to 11.4 for 100 meters.

 I’m talking High school kids here.
 Then I had to go out and recruit new athletes.
-At the tryouts, we had like 100 kids run the 100 meters.
-One Christian Senora ran 12.0 but he ran it in bare feet and didn’t know how to use his arms or run properly, he played a bit of neighborhood basketball but wasn’t from athletics, in 7 months I got him to 10.9 for 100 meters.
+At the tryouts, we had like 100 kids run the 100-meter dash.
+One Christian Senora ran 12.0, but he ran it in bare feet and didn’t know how to use his arms or run properly; he played a bit of neighbourhood basketball but wasn’t from athletics; in 7 months, I got him to 10.9 for 100 meters.

-So if I had to estimate there wa probably about around 15, maybe max of 30 kids in the province who could run under 12 seconds, heck I had one who ran 10.9, but in the whole 5 years of the sports school, nobody had broken 11 sec, heck nobody since has come close to it from that province in the last 2 years.
+So if I had to estimate, there were probably about around 15, maybe a max of 30 kids in the province who could run under 12 seconds, heck I had one who ran 10.9, but in the whole 5 years of the sports school, nobody had broken 11 sec in the 100-meter dash, heck nobody since has come close to it from that province in the last 2 years.

-Can anyone run under 11 sec for 100 meters here be some factors?
+Can anyone run under 11 sec for a 100-meter dash?
+Here be some factors.